How to keep track of what’s new on Netflix and what’s leaving

 Once you discover a new movie or show you want to see, you should remind yourself to watch it before it expires.
-So save it to your personal list: Click the Plus button or the Add to My List button (the plus icon) that appears as one of the options when you hover over the title.
+So save it to your personal list: Click the Add to My List button (the plus icon) that appears as one of the options when you hover over the title.
 If you start every visit to Netflix on this page, you won’t forget about the content you need to catch.

 Third-party services actually do the best job of informing you about available content.
 For example, the well-organized database Reelgood provides a straightforward catalog of everything currently on Netflix, HBO, Disney Plus, Hulu, and Amazon Prime Video.

-Crucially for our purposes, this site has a specific section for new arrivals and another for titles that are about to leave Netflix.
+Crucially, for our purposes, this site has specific sections for new arrivals, content that’s coming soon, and titles that are about to leave Netflix.
 Each is sorted by week, so you can plan your viewing in advance.
-You can also search for specific keywords or filter the list by genre, year of release, or user rating.
+You can also search for specific keywords or filter the list by genre, year of release, or viewer rating.

-While anyone can check out the site (or the app version, available for iOS only), we recommend you register for a free account to keep up with library changes.
+While anyone can check out the site (or the app version, free for Android and iOS), we recommend you register for a free account to keep up with library changes.
 Account holders can bookmark shows and movies they want to see, and receive alerts when Netflix adds new episodes of favorite shows.

 New On Netflix

-Similarly to Reelgood, New On Netflix is similar to Reelgood in that it offers a full catalog of everything currently on Netflix, which you can browse by genre, release year, and rating.
+New On Netflix is similar to Reelgood in that it offers a full catalog of everything currently on Netflix, which you can browse by genre, release year, and rating.
 To avoid surprises, it shows each title’s expiration date, when this information becomes available.
 The service also includes a list of newly added content, and for ongoing television shows, it displays the launch date when a new season will show up.

 How do the two compare?
-On the pro side, New on Netflix lets you search the database by additional parameters such as title or actor.
+Well, New on Netflix lets you search the database by additional parameters, such as title or actor.
 For each item, you can also check out comprehensive individual listings, which give you just as many details as Netflix does, including a description, cast list, and run time.
-However, it lacks Reelgood’s visual polish, and it doesn’t include non-Netflix streaming services.
+However, it lacks Reelgood’s visual polish, and it only deals with Netflix.

 On top of its search capabilities, Flixable boasts a clean and easy-to-navigate interface, with separate pages for new arrivals and upcoming departures.
-The opening page displays the movies that recently turned up, and from here, you can click to individual pages of new TV shows or soon-to-leave content.
+The opening page displays the movies that showed up recently, and from here, you can click to individual pages of new TV shows or soon-to-leave content.

 Last but not least, consider InstantWatcher, which functions much the same as the other sites we’ve included.
-Two major things set it apart: It includes Amazon Prime video listings, which should endear it to that service’s subscribers, and it maintains an excellent Twitter feed, which gives you one more way to stay up to date on new Netflix comings and goings.
+One major thing sets it apart: It maintains an excellent Twitter feed, which gives you one more way to stay up to date on new Netflix comings and goings.

-Another area where InstantWatcher excels is its comprehensiveness.
-You can filter your keyword searches by user rating, release year, genre, maturity rating, run time, and even awards received.
+Another area where InstantWatcher excels is comprehensiveness.
+You can filter your keyword searches by user rating, release year, genre, maturity rating, run time, and a number of other attributes.
 To scan your search results more quickly, you can customize the page layout to limit the details and thumbnails that appear.
-Once you click on a title, you get even more information, including links to Netflix and IMDb, as well as embedded YouTube trailers.
+Once you click on a title, you’ll get even more information, including links to Netflix and IMDb, as well as embedded YouTube trailers.

 Like the other options we’ve mentioned, you can view all the titles that are new to Netflix on one page.
 If you’re having trouble deciding what to see, and you trust in the wisdom of the crowd, InstantWatcher also has pages that serve a mix of new and currently-popular titles.